obonaventure/cnp3/book-2nd/protocols/ipv6.rst

 In IPv6, fragmentation is performed exclusively by the source host and relies on the fragmentation header.
 This 64 bits header is composed of six fields :

- - a `Next Header` field that indicates the type of the header that follows the fragmentation header
+ - a `Next Header` field that indicates the type of the header that follows the fragmentation header.
  - a `reserved` field set to `0`.
  - the `Fragment Offset` is a 13-bit unsigned integer that contains the offset, in 8 bytes units, of the data following this header, relative to the start of the original packet.
  - the `More` flag, which is set to `0` in the last fragment of a packet and to `1` in all other fragments.